libvips/libvips/_posts/2021-03-08-ruby-vips-mutate.md

 this new image as `y`.

 Purely functional operations have the huge advantage of allowing safe
-sharing: if another part of your program is using image referred to by `x`, it won't see a circle unexpectedly appear on its image.
+sharing: if another part of your program is using the image referred to by `x`, it won't see a circle unexpectedly appear on its image.

 All this copying and duplication is fine for small images, but can become very slow for large ones.
 And what if you want to draw a series of circles?
 It